-ESL\ 017 is a mid-beginning course for non-native speakers of English who need to develop interpersonal oral/aural communication skills.
-The emphasis is on applying essential grammatical structures and vocabulary in conversations about topics related to U.S. society and culture.
-Formerly listed as ENG 010, not open to students who have successfully completed ENG 010.
-Corequisite: ESL\ 013.
-Prerequisite: ESL placement examination.
+ESL 023 is a high-beginning/low-intermediate course for non-native speakers of English who need to develop their writing and reading skills.
+The focus is on organization and development of compositions as the foundation of the academic writing process.
+Students apply reading and writing strategies to their course work related to themes and topics from the readings assigned in ESL 027.
+Formerly listed as ENG 014, not open to students who have successfully completed ENG 014.
+Corequisite: ESL 027.
+Prerequisite: ESL placement examination or successful completion of ESL 013.